Lunar Eclipses: What They Are and When To See Them

 When is the next lunar eclipse?

-The next lunar eclipse will occur on May 16, 2022 — it will be a total lunar eclipse.
-The eclipse will be visible from North and South America, Europe, Africa, and parts of Asia.
-The totality phase will begin at 03:29 GMT (on May 15 at 11:29 p.m.
-EDT) and reach its maximum at 04:11 GMT (on May 16 at 12:11 a.m.
+The next lunar eclipse will occur on November 8, 2022 — it will be a total lunar eclipse.
+The eclipse will be visible from Asia, Australia, North America, most of South America, and parts of northern and eastern Europe.
+The totality phase will begin at 10:16 GMT (6:16 a.m.
+EDT) and reach its maximum at 10:59 GMT (6:59 a.m.
 EDT).
-You can learn more about this eclipse from our article.

 If you want to learn about all lunar eclipses that will occur in the upcoming decade, use the eclipse calendar made by NASA.
 You can also check our infographic, where we list five future eclipses with their timelines and visibility maps.